a-n-rose/Python-Sound-Tool/README.md

 You can install SoundPy by cloning this repository.

-You will be able to use the provided example audio and models in the folder `audiodata` and you can also use soundpy_online instead of soundpy, however, this has decreased functionality as it does not import librosa or soundfile, two awesome packages for working with audio.
+You will be able to use the provided example audio and models in the folder `audiodata`.

-Before either, I suggest a virtual environment:
+I suggest a virtual environment before installing:

 ```
 $ python3 -m venv env